Interface Types

 Backend Usage

-function.
+By default, the BaklavaInterfaceTypes constructor expects two arguments: the editor and the return value of the useBaklava function.
 The second parameter, however, is optional and can be omitted.
 This is especially useful when running BaklavaJS in the backend and just needing the conversions.

 new BaklavaInterfaceTypes(editor);